DoubleML/doubleml-for-py/CONTRIBUTING.md

 8. Generate a **pull request** from your fork.
 Please follow our guidelines for pull requests.
-When opening the PR you will be guided via a checklist.
+When opening the PR you will be guided with a checklist.

 ### Checklist for Pull Requests (PR)
 - [x] The **title** of the pull request summarizes the changes made.